aws/eks-anywhere/designs/in-place-upgrades-eksa.md

 * External etcd

 ## Overview of the Solution
-**TLDR**: the eks-a controller manager will host the two webhook servers and implement 3 new controllers that will orchestrate the upgrade.
+**TLDR**: the eks-a controller manager will watch KCP and MD objects for "in-place-upgrade-needed" annotation and implement 3 new controllers that will orchestrate the upgrade.
 These controllers will schedule privilege pods on each node to be upgraded, that will execute the upgrade logic as a sequence of containers.

 ### High level view
 Following the CAPI external upgrade strategy idea, we can start with the following diagram.